chinamike65/hugo-tuolesi/content/book2/book2en.md

 Recite "Ode to the Way of Victory" once, "Gelushan Religion Prosperity" once, and "Great Dedication" three times.

-Teacher's Grain Field
+Teacher's Field of Merit

-Manzamanza visualization
+MandalaMandala visualization

-Teacher's Grain Field
+Teacher's Field of Merit

-Manzapan
+Mandalapan

-Manzapan
+Mandalapan

-Manza
+Mandala

 King of Baoshan